Rebecca-ET/Rebecca-ET.github.io/_posts/2019-11-21-plushy-redux-post.md

 ![ghost](http://Rebecca-ET.github.io/img/ghost.jpg)

-Tip to past self: Store constant values for "cold" and "dark" at the top.
+Tip to past self: Store constant values for "cold" and "dark" at the top of code.